ng-alain/delon/packages/theme/layout-default/index.en-US.md

 }
 ```

+The layout can be dynamically managed at runtime through the `LayoutDefaultService` service.
 In addition, in layout operations, you can subscribe to layout changes through `SettingsService.notify` (for example: sidebar show and hide, etc.).
 Note that all layout-related changes will pass through this interface, so you need to do `filter` operation.

 ## API